Once Upon a Time in Mexico

 I guess if there really was a story or characters in this movie, the violence might be too disturbing.
 But Robert Rodriguez, who not only wrote and directed this movie but also "shot, chopped, and scored" it, too, doesn't so much omit story and character as transcend them.
 This is a kinetic and voluptuous pulp fantasia, a mythic nightmare pastiche of stylish slaughter, featuring twisted iconic figures destroying each other and just about everything else in sight with a lot of flair.
 Rodriguez is indisputably a masterful film-maker.
 He fills the screen with lots to look at and no one is better at creating propulsive energy through striking images, brilliantly edited.

-Depp, Banderas, and Hayek are all sensational.
+Depp, Antonio Banderas, and Salma Hayek are all sensational.
 Pop star Enrique Iglesias makes a very respectable acting debut and Eva Mendes is very fine as an FBI agent who wants more.
 This film is worth watching just as an education in how to shoot and edit.
 Someday, perhaps, Rodriguez will become more of a story-teller.
 In the meantime, the film is very entertaining for anyone who does not object to the carnage, and a must-see for fans of hard-core action.

 Families can talk about...

 Families can talk about this film's portrayal of violence compared to a more realistic approach in movies like Saving Private Ryan.

 |Theatrical release date:||September 4, 2003|

 |MPAA explanation:||extremely graphic violence and really rough language not to mention drugs and alcohol|